-- 1.9 SUMMARY: BEST PLACES TO STAY IN CROATIA
+BEST PLACES TO STAY IN CROATIA – BEST AREAS AND HOTELS FOR ALL BUDGETS

-Are Planning a trip to this beautiful country and wondering about the where to stay in Croatia?
+Are you planning a trip to this beautiful country and wondering about where to stay in Croatia?
 Then this post is for you, as you will find out about the best places to stay in Croatia – the best areas for all budgets.

 Croatia has become a top travel destination in Europe – for many good reasons.
 Beautiful beaches, stunning landscapes, lively and fun cities and islands, cute towns, friendly locals, and the Mediterranean climate are just a few of them.